Hat Knitting Tips And Hat Size Chart

-Hat knitting is such a fun and rewarding knitting project.
-They're small enough to stuff in your knitting bag and take with you.
+Hat knitting is such a fun and rewarding quick knitting project.

-So I though it might be helpful to create a downloadable hat size chart for a quick reference to help you.
+I also created a downloadable hat size chart for a quick reference to help you.

 Knit Picks Banner